-- 1. All competition facilitators and competitors will meet in the pre-assigned competition room 15 minutes prior to the start of the competition to receive last-minute comments by the room chair.
-At this time competitors will also draw for order for placement of their name tent/chair.
+- 1. All competition facilitators and competitors will meet in the pre-assigned competition room 15 minutes prior to the start of the competition to receive last minute comments by the room chair.
+At this time competitors will also draw for order of placement of their name tent/chair.
 Competitors not present at the time of the drawing will select from the remaining positions.
 The competition facilitators are AFBF-designated room chairs and moderators. - 2.
 Competitors may not take prepared notes in any form with them to the competition table.
 After all competitors have been introduced, notes may be written on the paper provided.
-If a note is brought to the table and is noticed by the competition facilitator, there will be a disqualification called at the end of the round by the Discussion Meet chair, the AFBF YF&R Committee chair and/or the AFBF coordinator. - 3.
-Discussion Meet questions will not be provided at the competition table during national level rounds of competition. - 4.
+If a note is brought to the table and is noticed by the competition facilitator, there will be a disqualification called at the end of the round by the Collegiate Discussion Meet chair, the AFBF YF&R Committee chair and/or the AFBF coordinator. - 3.
+Collegiate Discussion Meet questions will not be provided at the competition table during national level rounds of competition. - 4.
 The room chair will call the meeting to order, announce the topic to be discussed and introduce the timekeeper and moderator.
 Any competitor not present at this time will be disqualified. - 5.
 The moderator will introduce the competitors and re-announce the topic to be discussed.
 He/she will give each of the competitors, in voluntary order, the opportunity to make a 30-second opening statement directed to the audience. - 6.
 The timekeeper will flash a red time card indicating when 30 seconds have elapsed.
 Judges may subtract points at their discretion for competitors who abuse the time limit. - 7.
-The moderator will then indicate the opportunity for open discussion, which will continue for a total of 25 minutes during the opening rounds and Sweet Sixteen round and 30 minutes during the Final Four round.
+The moderator will then indicate the opportunity for open discussion, which will continue for a total of 20 minutes during the opening rounds when rooms have five or fewer competitors.
+When opening rounds have six competitors, 25 minutes will be allowed for open discussion.
+The Sweet 16 round will consist of 20 minutes of open discussion and the Final Four will allow for 25 minutes of discussion.
+The additional time for opening rounds with six competitors and the Final Four is to allow for greater discussion and to allow everyone time to voice their ideas.
 The discussion should be directed to the fellow competitors. - 8.
 The timekeeper will indicate to the moderator when five minutes of open discussion time remains.
 If the discussion is lagging, the moderator may close the discussion at this time. - 9.
-The timekeeper will indicate to the moderator when 25 minutes in the opening rounds and Sweet Sixteen rounds and 30 minutes in the Final Four round have elapsed with a red time card.
-The moderator will call for open discussion to stop for one minute of quiet time, allowing the competitors to compose a closing statement. - 10.
+The timekeeper will indicate to the moderator when 20 or 25 minutes have elapsed with a red time card.
+The moderator will call for open discussion to stop and for one minute of quiet time, allowing the competitors to compose a closing statement. - 10.
 The moderator will give each of the competitors, in voluntary order, the opportunity to make a one-minute closing statement directed to the audience. - 11.
 The moderator will recognize the judges and request them to leave the room with the room chair to finalize the tabulation of their score sheets.
 Judges are not to confer with each other until the room chair has collected their tabulated score sheets. - 12.
-The next round topic to be discussed will be announced (with the exception of the Final Four question).
+The next round topic to be discussed will be announced with the exception of the Final Four question.
 The Final Four question will be announced at the official Final Four Announcement. - 13.
 The moderator will thank the panel and ask the audience to recognize their efforts.
-He/she will then ask the competitors to share their personal agricultural background with the audience.
+He/she may then ask the competitors to share their education and background, any personal agricultural background and future aspirations with the audience.